Does Love Equal Sacrifice? 11 Things You Should Never Sacrifice For A Relationship

 Does Love Equal Sacrifice?
 Only When Your Needs Are Also Met

 Start by exercising your “No.” When asked to do something for someone else get in the habit of responding with, “Let me think about it and I’ll get back to you.”
-Don’t commit until you’ve thought about it for at least a few days.
+Don’t commit until you’ve thought about it for a few days (at the very least).

-When you have a habit of sacrificing for a relationship, speaking how you feel and asking for what you want will feel uncomfortable, so you must practice even BEFORE you’re in a relationship.
-Begin with those family and friends you are close with and take a risk by expressing your desires.
+If you have a habit of going into sacrifice for a relationship, speaking how you feel and asking for what you want will feel uncomfortable, so you must practice even before you’re in a relationship.
+Begin with friends and family that you’re close with and take a risk by expressing your desires.

 Does Love Equal Sacrifice?
 11 Things You Should NEVER Sacrifice For A Relationship